suffolklibraries/lgc/content/collections/events/mansion-crafts-20-12.md

     content:
       -
         type: text
-        text: 'Are you coming for a festive visit to the Mansion?
-Why not join in the festive fun by making a Christmas decoration!
-We will provide you with all the materials that you need to design and make your decoration that you can take home and send to your family or friends.'
+        text: 'Are you planning a festive visit to Christchurch Mansion this December?
+Make your day even more special by joining our Christmas Cracker craft sessions, where you can create your own cracker to take home and enjoy during Christmas dinner.'
   -
     type: paragraph
     attrs: